frankvogt/vcf2gwas/vcf2gwas/README.md

 ### Installation

 It is good practice to install the package in a clean environment.
-So first, we create a new environment, here with the exemplary name 'myenv':
+So first create a new environment, here with the exemplary name 'myenv':

 ```
 conda create -n myenv